Are you ahead with proactive contract management, or stumbling behind somewhere just trying to keep up?

 Having regular meetings with suppliers is one of the cornerstones of good contract management.
 However, with so many contracts to manage (and so little time), it can be difficult to keep on top of when review meetings are due.

 - Tip: Put a simple reminder system in place to book in supplier meetings, ask for management data, or negotiate contract renewals.
 This will help ensure proactive and regular contract management, plus avoid any key deadlines being missed.

 5. Include Key Stakeholders

 Your internal service users are often the people who are closest to the contracts.
 Do you spend enough time getting their feedback on what is going well, and where improvements could be made?
 Identifying key internal contacts and ensuring their views are incorporated into the contract management process is critical for success.

 - Tip: Plan to engage regularly with key stakeholders, and certainly in advance of your contract review meetings, to obtain feedback on supplier and service performance.

 - Tip: Organise your contract data – keep a log of the issues raised by end users and stakeholders, so you can easily identify key recurring problems, tackle them more quickly, and build mitigation into future procurements.

 Of course, there are many other ways to embed best practice contract management – these are just the start.
 From risk ownership to long-term goal setting and detailed value/benefits analyses, there are many ways that improved contract management can ensure optimum performance.

-To find out how Tenet Services can help your organisation to take control of its contracts and get the most for its money download details of our Contract Management Services or give us a call today for a free no-obligation quote: 01376 511 411.
+To find out how Tenet Education Services can help your organisation to take control of its contracts and get the most for its money see our Contract Management Services page or give us a call today for a free no-obligation quote: 01376 511 411.